ssun1116/TIL/Bioinformatics/RNA-Seq/Differential gene expression.md

 - Pseudo-aligner Salmon allows rapid quantification of transcript abundance without alignment step.
 - Quickly generate gene count matrices -> tximport로 gene level로 변환해서 DE에 사용 가능!

+### Difference between Alignment vs Mapping

+> When we align a read, we're asking for not just where it likely came in the genome, but the exact base to base correspondence.
+For example, we'd like to get something like, "Read foo likely originated from chr1 positions 123 through 140.
+The first 7 bases are exact matches between foo and the reference, there's then a 3 base insertion, then the remaining bases match between foo and the reference."
+When we map a read, we're just asking, "where did it come from?"
+We don't necessarily care about the exact alignment between the read and where it came from, though.
+Until recently, "alignment" and "mapping" were pretty much synonymous.
+Tools like Kallisto and Salmon have changed that, since they can assign reads to genes/features/whatever without needing to look at exact alignments.
+Since (A) this is faster and (B) we often don't actually care about the alignment, this is a HUGE advantage in some applications.